Cornell-MAE-UG/spring-2025-portfolio-nataliekaplan/_projects/2025-keychain-umbrella.md

 This scrappy prototype made us realize that the umbrella ribs would be the most difficult part of the project.
 The ribs made of dowels did not collapse, so we had to figure out a way to make them open and close.

 This page is a work in progress.
-Check back for more information.
+Check back later for more information.